antonhornquist/SerialOSCClient-sc/README.md

 At its core SerialOSCClient and its related classes are to SerialOSC devices what MIDIClient and its related classes in the SuperCollider standard library are to MIDI devices.

 In addition, it's possible to instantiate SerialOSCClient for single-grid, single-enc or one-grid-and-one-enc use cases.
 SerialOSCClient instances constitute self-contained clients decoupled from the devices controlling it at any given time.
-SerialOSCClient callback functions and instance methods are provided to update of led state and for responding to incoming events.
-Built-in routing capabilities map devices to clients.
+SerialOSCClient callback functions and instance methods are provided for update of led state and responding to incoming events.
+Built-in routing capabilities are used to map devices to clients.

 ## Examples